ksmith33/chat-app/README.md

 $ npm run dev
 ```
 ### Configure App
-Optionally, you can configure the app to use your own Firebase Project by replacing ```firebaseConfig``` in ```firebase.utils.js``` with your own Firebase Project Configuration: https://firebase.google.com/docs/web/learn-more#config-object.
+You can configure the app to use your own Firebase Project by replacing ```firebaseConfig``` in ```firebase.utils.js``` with your own Firebase Project Configuration: https://firebase.google.com/docs/web/learn-more#config-object.

 ##